-If a clearing proposal that involves clearing of native vegetation (other than invasive native scrub) the proposal must be assessed against each of the relevant environmental values (that is, water quality, salinity, biodiversity and soils).
+If a clearing proposal that involves clearing of native vegetation (other than invasive native scrub or native vegetation in a vegetation category for streamlined assessment) the proposal must be assessed against each of the relevant environmental values (that is, water quality, salinity, biodiversity and soils) in Chapter Sections 3 to 6.
 For each environmental value, the clearing (and, where relevant, any offsets) must improve or maintain environmental outcomes, according to this Environmental Outcomes Assessment Methodology.